 Earn a degree in computer software engineering or a related field

 Most software engineering job roles require that you have a bachelor’s degree.
 Another degree similar to that of software engineering is Computer science.
-Majoring in courses such as this would provide you with the necessary foundation for designing and developing programs.
+Majoring in courses such as this would provide you with the necessary foundation for designing and developing programs and apps.
 The theory taught in schools during computer science or other related degrees is important in preparing you for data structures and algorithms.

 However, software engineering requires that you spend considerable time outside of the classroom doing the practical aspect like writing software in order to apply the theoretical concepts to your work.